We are a competitive and recreational sailing club at Queen's University in Kingston, Ontario.

 No experience is necessary!
 All Queen's students are welcome.
 Join us, and sail as your time permits.
 It's fun!

 We offer five 3-hour sessions a week, held Friday to Sunday.
 Generally, sessions run Friday from 1:30-4:30, and Saturday and Sunday from 11-2 and 2-5, every weekend from the beginning of September to the end of October.

 Queen’s Sailing is always improving.
 Here are some of our medium-term improvement plans:

 Increase our participation in women’s regattas and create a women’s single-handed team.

 Continue to develop our keelboat team.

-Three-peat as Canadian National Team Racing Champions, and recapture the Canadian National Fleet Racing Championship.
+FOUR-peat as Canadian National Team Racing Champions, and repeat as the Canadian National Fleet Racing Championship.

 Raise our MAISA rankings.